 As I said in yesterday's post, finding your voice and sharing your story doesn't have to mean even hinting at the details of difficult times in your life (it can mean that, but doesn't have to).
 However, sharing your story (whichever part of it you're comfortable sharing), instead of a generic, auto-generated response to a common question will serve you, your business, and your clients better than even the most sophisticated AI writer.

-Your clients come to you for help with whatever problem you solve.
-They need to get to know you, not the AI tools you have access to, if they are going to trust you to help them.
+Because your clients come to you for help with whatever problem you solve, they need to get to know you, not the AI tools you have access to, if they are going to trust you to help them.

 In short, writing your own material is one of the best ways of building the know, like, and trust you know you need to build to connect with clients.

 One sure-fire way to damage your clients' trust in you is to infringe on others' intellectual property rights (see 'Don't Commit Intellectual Property Theft' for more on using other people's IP responsibly and ethically).
-Magic Write only sort of acknowledges its sources and then only when explicitly directed to a specific source - note it didn't cite any sources for the first test on 'What's My Why?', suggesting it 'thinks' all of that content is general knowledge.
+Magic Write only sort of acknowledges its sources and then only when explicitly directed to a specific source.
+Note that it didn't cite any sources for the first test on 'What's My Why?', suggesting it 'thinks' all of that content is general knowledge.

 I tried to get Magic Write cite two books I know well: